by Susan V. Bosak, MA

 Increases in longevity are causing a historic demographic shift.
 Where once we may have personally known two or three generations in our family and community, we can now have relationships with at least seven generations – our own; parents, grandparents, great-grandparents; children, grandchildren, great-grandchildren.

 This enables us to use an Indigenous concept in the context of a powerful modern opportunity.
 That's the 7-Generation narrative we're building through the YOU 177 initiative.

 It was naturalist John Muir who said, "The clearest way into the universe is through a forest wilderness."

-I learned something very interesting from a prominent ecologist as we walked the Legacy Center arboretum together.
+I learned something very interesting from a prominent ecologist as we walked in the woods together.
 Where do you think it's best to plant a young tree: a clearing in an old-growth forest or an open field?
 Apparently, the young tree grows better when it's planted in an area with older trees.
 The reason, it seems, is that the roots of the young tree are able to follow the pathways created by former trees and implant themselves more deeply.
 Over time, the roots of many trees may actually graft themselves to one another, creating an intricate, interdependent foundation hidden under the ground.
 In this way, stronger trees share resources with weaker ones so that the whole forest becomes healthier.

 Legacy at its worst is a burden across time; at its best, it is a gift.

 Legacy is a rich concept that speaks to time both in terms of the individual and the collective.
 Legacy unites ego and altruism.
 It encapsulates the dichotomy between "If I'm not for myself, who will be?" and "If I'm only for myself, what am I?"